ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/TRAJECTORY.md

     cp est.csv /var/www/

 ## Visuals Created
-The chart is a multi-series line chart that is very similar to the one on http://pancancer.info/uploads.html .
-This Tehre are also tooltips that are included so you can hover over each point and see the data for that day.
+The chart is a multi-series line chart that is very similar to the one on http://pancancer.info/uploads.html .There are also tooltips that are included so you can hover over each point and see the data for that day.
+To see more on how the chart was made, you can look at [this](http://www.delimited.io/blog/2014/3/3/creating-multi-series-charts-in-d3-lines-bars-area-and-streamgraphs).
+The line chart example is very good and explained quite well.